 Mrs Brown’s Blogs is an honest and frank account of life, family and education.
 From a parenting and educational perspective, it explores the finer details of daily life with the added dimension of having a child with cancer.
-It explores the little known world of how the diagnosis of leukaemia for a 10 year old boy affects and impacts the family and friends around them.
+It explores the little-known world of how the diagnosis of leukaemia for an 11-year-old boy affects and impacts the family and friends around them.
 It challenges misconceptions and prejudices and turns the world of having a child with cancer on its head.
-From being bald to the language of cancer, behaviour management and the impact of trauma it gives the world an insight of what having a child with cancer means to the child and the everyone around them.
+From being bald to the language of cancer, behaviour management and the impact of trauma it gives the world an insight of what having a child with cancer means to the child and everyone around them.
 Honest and sensitive, brutal and funny it has raised awareness and smashed myths surrounding the often ignored issues surrounding a cancer diagnosis.
 This has led to positive and heartfelt responses showing that the readers have quickly connected with the content and passion behind the writing.

 Therapy for both the author and reader, this is a compelling and emotional read which has invoked passion and emotions from the audience which words have been unable to describe.